brunoparga/githubstars/README.md

 because the form submission triggers the blur/focusout event, which in turn switches the form value to the initial suggestion and submits that.

-## Github OAuth signup

-For this app it makes little sense to allow a user to sign up for Github in the OAuth process.
-I have tried to set the `allow_signup` parameter in the OAuth request to `false`, with no success.

 # README

 --TODO--